stride3d/stride-website/posts/2023-09-14-embracing-open-source-stride-as-an-alternative-to-unity.md

 Yes, since Stride uses .NET, automating the build process works out-of-the-box.

 ## Add-ons and Extensions
-You can not extend the editor in the same way as Unity but you can create custom code extensions as seen in the following:
+You cannot extend the editor in the same way as Unity, but you can create custom code extensions as seen in the following:
 - [Terrain add-on](https://github.com/johang88/TR.Stride)
 - [Level editor add-on](https://github.com/Basewq/XenkoProofOfConcepts/tree/master/LevelEditorExtensionExample)